 Dallas has also evolved into a major high-tech hub, attracting IT and telecommunications firms from both coasts, thanks to favorable tax incentives and lower building costs — all factors which make Texas an ideal location for those on the move.

-In terms of the real estate market, despite its popularity and skyrocketing growth, Dallas is still an accessible market and the median home price is $335,000 for single-family homes, townhomes, and condos, according to Dallas housing data as of May 2021.
-While some cities in Texas are seeing incredible bidding wars and their available housing stock snapped up overnight, the average number of days on market for homes in Dallas is just under 30, which means buyers won’t have to bid on homes sight unseen to stand a chance at landing a deal.
+In terms of the real estate market, despite its popularity and skyrocketing growth, Dallas is still an accessible market and the median home price is just over $420,000 for single-family homes, townhomes, and condos, according to Dallas housing data as of July 2022.
+While some cities in Texas are seeing incredible bidding wars and their available housing stock snapped up overnight, the median number of days on market for homes in Dallas is around 10, which is low, but not as low as, say, Austin.

 Home to the National Aeronautics and Space Administration (NASA), Houston is a melting pot of cultures with a thriving international community.
 More than 90 languages are spoken in the Houston area and residents enjoy a diversity of entertainment opportunities from the thriving arts district, local theater groups, coastal beaches, and access to haute cuisine with seafood fresh from the Gulf of Mexico.

 What makes home buyers flock to Houston?
 Houston lays claim as the energy capital of the U.S. and is the world’s fourth-largest port city, attracting transplants from all over the world.
 Home to Anadarko Petroleum, employment opportunities in Houston center heavily around the oil and gas industries, which also makes the Houston real estate market resilient and robust.

 In terms of schools, Houston’s prestigious Rice University and the University of Houston are world renowned.
 Houston also hosts an active community of home-schoolers who appreciate the multitude of museums and science attractions.